More bark than bite as Beijing takes aim at housing speculation

 "We don't see the new policy will have a particularly huge impact on the industry," Standard & Poor's credit analyst Bei Fu told Reuters.
 "It targets speculators, but the market recovery since last year is driven by self-user demand."

-As long as China's economy keeps growing at a steady clip - outgoing Premier Wen Jiabao on Tuesday targeted 2013 GDP growth of 7.
+As long as China's economy keeps growing at a steady clip - outgoing Premier Wen Jiabao on Tuesday targeted 2013 GDP growth of 7.5 percent [ID:nL4N0BX03T] - families would be able to afford the added costs to buying a home.

 PROPERTY SHARES EDGE UP